jeffpc/nx01/docs/fs-protocol.md

 REMOVE (0x0005)
 ===============

-Given a directory (oid and vector clock) and a path component (string), remove the path component from the directory.
+Given a directory open file handle and a path component (string), remove the path component from the directory.
 Removing a non-existent path component fails with `ENOENT`.

-The directory's vector clock handling is identical to that of the STAT RPC.

 Inputs
 ------
-* directory/parent oid
-* directory/parent vector clock
+* directory open file handle
 * path component name

 THOUGHT: Should this RPC also take an oid/vector clock of the object we want